Yard Sale Etiquette

 Being an "Early Bird" - If the paper says the sale starts at 7am, don't show up at 5:30am or don't drive by the night before in hopes beating the other shoppers to the bargains.
 Yard sale shoppers who do this give the rest of us shoppers a bad name.

-Not Respecting the Seller's Property - Walking unnecessarily through the yard, reeking havoc on the seller's merchandise displays, and blocking neighbors' driveways are definitely no-no's.
+Not Respecting the Seller's Property - Walking unnecessarily through the yard, wreaking havoc on the seller's merchandise displays, and blocking neighbors' driveways are definitely no-no's.

 Carrying Only Large Bills - Producing a $20 bill for a 25¢ purchase is extremely inconsiderate.
 Save small bills and change throughout the week for your Saturday yard sale trip.